 May I submit a mediation pre-conference statement by fax?

 Yes, but those statements must go directly to the Mediation Office at 513-732-7127.
-You can also email statements to email@example.com.
-Do not file mediation statement with the Clerk of Court.
+You can also email statements to firstname.lastname@example.org.
+Do not file mediation statements with the Clerk of Court.

 What if I have a question not covered by the Local Rule or these FAQs?